robbiemu/llama-gguf-optimize/on_kl-divergence-optimization.md

 ## 2. Dataset Selection for iMatrix Calibration

-NExt we looked at the model's performance with real-world application data, emphasizing sections where quantization is most likely to introduce error.
+Next we looked at the model's performance with real-world application data, emphasizing sections where quantization is most likely to introduce error.
 Here, we discussed the initial choice of a general-purpose dataset of psuedo-random data ("groups_merged.txt") and the subsequent move to Wikitext for analyzing high-divergence sections.

 In comparing diverse datasets, one member of the conversation noted that Wikitext data had higher KL-divergence scores on average than groups_merged.txt, suggesting that Wikitext’s lower entropy may introduce more challenging sections for the model to predict accurately after quantization.
 This revelation led to targeted chunk selection in the dataset, aiming to include high-divergence segments in the iMatrix to strengthen the model's quantization resilience specifically in these areas.